dpatil787/linux-server-configurations/NFS/README.md

 192.168.253.128:/mnt/nfs_shares/docs /mnt/client_share nfs defaults,_netdev 0 0
 ```

-Server doesn't need fstab for export, /etc/fstab entry on CLIENT is used to mount NFS share automatically after reboot.
+Server doesn't need fstab for export; the/etc/fstab entry on client side is used to mount the NFS share automatically after reboot.

 ---